Home » How To Tell If A Hermit Crab Is Pregnant

 signs hermit crab is pregnant

-Pregnant hermit crabs have an egg sac attached to their abdomen, which starts bright red, like a punnet of berries.
-This means that pregnancy in hermit crabs is sometimes known as “berrying.”
+Gravid hermit crabs have an egg sac attached to their abdomen, which starts bright red.
+This means that ‘pregnancy’ (egg-carrying) in hermit crabs is sometimes known as “berrying.”

-If a hermit crab is pregnant, she’ll be particularly docile and refuse to trade shells.
-The egg sac on her abdomen will grow increasingly prominent throughout the pregnancy, and its color will fade to a dull gray as the birth approaches.
+If a hermit crab is gravid, she’ll refuse to trade shells.
+The egg sac on her abdomen will grow prominent, and its color will fade to a dull gray as the time to release her eggs approaches.

-It takes around 30 days for a female to conclude her pregnancy.
-When this month elapses, she drops her eggs into saline water so they can hatch.
-For this reason, pregnant hermit crabs often avoid bathing.
+It takes around 30 days for a female to complete the reproductive process.
+When the month elapses, she releases her eggs into saline water so they can hatch.

-While a pregnant hermit crab carries over 1,000 eggs at a time, only a tiny fraction of these eggs survive and evolve into juvenile hermit crabs.
+While a gravid hermit crab carries over 1,000 eggs at a time, only a tiny fraction of these eggs survive and evolve into juvenile hermit crabs.

-Hermit crabs don’t reproduce asexually, and captive hermit crabs rarely breed, so it is unlikely that a female will fall pregnant while being kept as a pet.
+Hermit crabs don’t reproduce asexually, and captive hermit crabs rarely breed.
+Consequently, it’s unlikely that a female will become gravid in captivity.

 How Do Hermit Crabs Get Pregnant?

 Mating in hermit crabs requires a male and a female.
-The process of mating will follow these steps:
+The process of mating is as follows:

 1. The female releases pheromones to announce she’s in season, attracting male attention.